spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-migration-documents/migrate-develop-common-e-com-flow-tests.md

     * Add to Cart;
     * Checkout (test new steps);
     * Place order.
-* Ensure tests are running in the pipeline and green.
+* Ensure tests are running in the pipeline and are green.